tektutor/qemu-july-2025/Day2/README.md

 this helps to conservatively use the storage

 Faster, changes done in vm2 only goes to vm2

+Drawback is, we won't be able to delete the VM1 disk if you wish to delete VM1 entirely while retaining VM2.
 </pre>

 If you prefer a full-clone